 Make Way for Your “Word on the Street” Book Haul

-The Word on the Street Festival is coming to Toronto.
+The Word on the Street Festival is coming.
 Along with the festival’s fully-packed itinerary of lectures, music, readings, and other fun events is an collection of books and magazines available for purchase.
 Whether you’re a collector, a bibliophile, or an avid reader, now is the time to consider viable storage options to house new reading acquisitions.

 In 2018 The Word on the Street is celebrating its 29th festival on Sunday, September 23rd at Harbourfront Centre from 10 AM to 5 PM.

 Celebrate the literary scene with prominent literary organizations and several of Canada’s best writers.
 Listen as local authors share their most riveting pieces; attend various workshops to learn from literary world influencers; participate in the numerous activities the festival has in store.

 Browse the marketplace to discover new authors and titles or fall in love with your favourite authors’ latest works.
 Expand your collection; choose from a large selection of Canadian titles and take your pickings home with you, or to the nearest coffee shop!

 (The question remains, though — where do you take your prized book collection when your tiny apartment shelves can no longer support it? — We have an answer for that later.)